Revision 21-2; Effective June 1, 2021

 |For the Special Income Limit or the QMB Limit, if the income is no greater than these limits, the individual is eligible.|

-Reference the most recent Appendix XXXI, Budget Reference Chart, for budget amounts.
-If eligible on individual pretest for QMB but not eligible for QMB in the special deeming eligibility test, re-budget appropriate programs for SLMB/QI-1.
-Disregard the minimum income requirement of SLMB/QI-1 for this process.
-For parent-to-child deeming, see Section G-2312, Parent-to-Child Non-institutional Deeming.
+Reference Appendix XXXI for income, resource and budget amounts.
+If eligible on individual pretest for QMB but not eligible for QMB in the special deeming eligibility test, re-budget appropriate programs for SLMB or QI-1.
+The minimum income requirement for SLMB or QI-1 does not apply when the applicant is ineligible due to deeming.
+For parent-to-child deeming, see G-2312, Parent-to-Child Noninstitutional Deeming.